-It is my pleasure to invite you to attend the 2011 Annual Meeting of Stockholders of Gibraltar Industries, Inc. to be held on Thursday, May 5, 2011 at 11:00 A.M. local time at the Gateway Building in Buffalo, New York.
+It is my pleasure to invite you to attend the 2012 Annual Meeting of Stockholders of Gibraltar Industries, Inc. to be held on Thursday, May 3, 2012 at 11:00 A.M. local time at the Gateway Building in Buffalo, New York.
 The meeting will begin with discussion of and voting on the matters described in the attached Notice of Annual Meeting of Stockholders and Proxy Statement, followed by my report on our Company's financial performance and operations.

 The Proxy Statement is critical to our corporate governance process and to affirming the direction of our Company.
-The Proxy Statement provides you with important information about our Board of Directors and certain executive officers, and informs you of steps we are taking to fulfill our responsibilities to you as a stockholder.
-During 2010, our Company took significant compensation and corporate governance actions:
+The Proxy Statement provides you with important information about our Board of Directors and executive officers, and informs you of steps we are taking to fulfill our responsibilities to you as a stockholder.
+Over the past two years, our Company took significant compensation and corporate governance actions:

-- We adopted a majority vote standard in the election of directors which contains a director resignation policy and a "carve-out" to provide for plurality voting in the event of a contested director election. - We appointed a Lead Independent Director who shall chair all meetings of the Board in the absence of the Chairman, chair all executive sessions of the Board's independent members, and act as principal liaison between the independent members of the Board and the Chairman and Chief Executive Officer of the Company. - We renegotiated the change in control agreements with our Chief Executive Officer and Chief Operating Officer to remove the single trigger payment provisions and implement double trigger payment provisions, a change which took effect on March 24, 2011 - We have committed to not enter into any new employment or other agreements or materially amend existing employment or other agreements that provide for excise tax gross-ups. - We amended our Executive Stock Ownership Policy to require the Chief Executive Officer to hold shares of Company common stock having a value equal to or greater than 300% of the Chief Executive Officer's base salary.
+- Adopted a majority vote standard in the election of directors which contains a director resignation policy and a "carve-out" to provide for plurality voting in the event of a contested director election. - Appointed a Lead Independent Director who chairs all meetings of the Board in the absence of the Chairman, chairs all executive sessions of the Board's independent members, and acts as principal liaison between the independent members of the Board and the Chairman and Chief Executive Officer of the Company. - Renegotiated the change in control agreements with our Chief Executive Officer and Chief Operating Officer to remove the single trigger payment provisions and implement double trigger payment provisions, a change which took effect on March 24, 2011. - Committed to not enter into any new employment or other agreements or materially amend existing employment or other agreements that provide for excise tax gross-ups. - Amended our Executive Stock Ownership Policy to require the Chief Executive Officer to hold shares of Company common stock having a value equal to or greater than 300% of the Chief Executive Officer's base salary. - Amended our Corporate Governance Guidelines to include a Clawback Provision related to incentive based compensation for our executive officers. - Amended our By-laws to provide stockholders with the right to call special meetings.

-We also use the Proxy Statement to discuss the proposals that require your vote and to solicit your vote, to the extent that you cannot attend the Annual Meeting in person.
-Your vote is more important to us than ever.
-Several of the proposals included in the Proxy Statement are different than those included in prior years, and your broker cannot vote on all of the proposals without your instruction.
+We also use the Proxy Statement to discuss the proposals that require your vote and to solicit your vote if you cannot attend the Annual Meeting in person.
+Your vote is important to us and we encourage you to vote promptly.
+Please note your broker cannot vote on all of the proposals without your instruction.
 If you do not plan to attend the Annual Meeting in person, please inform us, or your broker, as to how you would like us to vote your shares on the proposals set forth in the Proxy Statement.

 The Proxy Statement includes a description of each proposal.
-Our Board of Directors recommends that stockholders vote "FOR" proposals 1, 2, 4, 5, and 6 and vote "FOR" the annual "Say-When-on-Pay" option on proposal 3.
-Proposals 2 and 3 are new votes that apply to certain U.S. public companies holding stockholder meetings after January 20, 2011.
-Please read each proposal carefully, study the recommendations of the Board of Directors and its committees, and vote promptly.
+Our Board of Directors recommends that stockholders vote "FOR" all proposals.
+Please read each proposal carefully and study the recommendations of the Board of Directors and its committees.